Each garden has its own regulations. These will be communicated to you at your Annual General Meeting.

 2.7 EDGES OF GARDENS AND RAISED TRAYS

-Plants, arbors (cottages), structures and guardians should be installed 10 cm (4 inches) inside
+Plants, arbors (houses), structures and stakes must be installed 10 cm (4 inches) inside

-No boards may be added to the garden to retain the soil.
+2.7.1 No plank may be added to the garden to retain the soil.

-Gardeners are prohibited from expanding their garden.
-The width of the common aisles must be maintained at all times.
+Gardeners are prohibited from expanding their gardens.
+The width of common aisles must be maintained at all times.

-In order to ensure circulation, no objects shall be placed around the raised trays.
+2.7.2 To ensure circulation, no objects must be placed around the raised bins.

-In order to maximize the life of the tanks, it is prohibited to:
+2.7.3 In order to maximize the lifespan of the bins, it is prohibited:

-The external fences of the Community garden cannot be used as a fence or guardian.
+2.7.4 The exterior fences of the community garden cannot be used as a fence or stake.

 2.8 EXCEEDANCE